michaelruppe/michaelruppe.github.io/_MachineLearning/flappy-bird-neuroevolution/index.md

 permalink: /MachineLearning/flappy-bird-neuroevolution/
 ---

-Here's my spin on a modern rite of passage for beginners in machien learning: Building a flappy bird clone.
+Here's my spin on a modern rite-of-passage for beginners in machine learning: Building a flappy bird clone.

 [See it working here](demo/index.html)